-Figure 2.3: Connection Block of Receivers with Screwless Terminals
+Figure 2.3: Connecting Block of the Receiver with Screwless Terminals

-Figure 2.4: Connection Block of Receiver with Screw Terminals
+Figure 2.4: Connecting Block of the Receiver with Screw Terminals

 Screwless Terminals

 To insert wire:

 - 1. Use a standard screwdriver and insert the blade into either the top or side slot of connector and apply pressure to the retention spring as illustrated above. - 2.
 While maintaining pressure on the retention spring insert wire into the wire orifice. - 3.
 Once the wire is inserted into the orifice, remove pressure from the retention spring and remove the screwdriver.